khodal-savani/ionic-paypal/README.md

 **Integration Overview**

-- **CometChat:** PayPal is one of the most widely used and easiest payment gateway to integrate in your website or app.
+- **PayPal:** PayPal is one of the most widely used and easiest payment gateway to integrate in your website or app.
 Plus it is spread all over the globe, and supports a wide variety of payment options.
 - **Ionic:** A cross-platform framework for building native-looking mobile apps with web technologies like HTML, CSS, and JavaScript.
 - **Capacitor:** A bridge between web code and native platform APIs, enabling access to native device functionalities within your Ionic app.